jbakowski/verletEngine/readme.md

 verletEngine utilizes Verlet's integration, which is a method used to perform discrete integration of Newton's equations of motion.

+This project uses SFML 2.6 to render the graphics.

 Currently supported features:
 - gravity
 - air resistance